 As part of the Viking Tour, we took an informative walking tour of the Meissen factory and learned why the Meissen porcelain set the standard to be the world’s finest.
 The insignia of two cobalt blue crossing swords mark every piece of authentic Meissen porcelain.

 Truthfully, I have only just scratched the surface of all the intriguing cities and tours we enjoyed on this ten-day tour.
-Our was stacked with experiences that will impress and delight you.
+Our Viking River Cruise on the Elbe was stacked with experiences that will impress and delight you.
 If you are even remotely contemplating a Viking River Cruise, do it!
 I easily and emphatically recommend this unique travel experience.
 This river cruising ‘newbie’ is already perusing the website to choose where to take my husband next year!

 Silver Travel Advisor recommends Viking River Cruises.